 Beacon Lighting has several management systems which are critical to the ongoing operations of the Group.
 It is important that these management systems are secure and fit for purpose.
-Beacon Lighting needs to ensure that there is appropriate security, backup and recovery capabilities in place to safeguard the ongoing operation of our management system.
+Beacon Lighting needs to ensure that there is appropriate security, backup and recovery capabilities in place to safeguard the ongoing operation of these management systems and the Beacon Lighting Group.